 - Adoption papers – So you are able to prove that the child is part of your family.

-- Marriage or divorce papers – Proves the marital status of those in charge of the household.
+- Marriage or divorce papers – Proves the marital status of those in the household.

 - Passports – Make copies of each of your family member’s passports.